Valar morghulis, dear Lingohubbers.

-- Artistic languages – created usually to support a work of fiction.
-In this article, we will take a look and analyse the creation and usage of constructed languages which have gathered a world-wide recognition.
+- Artistic languages - created usually to support a work of fiction.
+In this article, we will look at and analyze the creation and usage of constructed languages that have gathered worldwide recognition.

 The structure of constructed languages can depend on a number of elements.
 The starting point, however, is deciding how much will the creator of the language “borrow” from existing languages.
 This way, we can differentiate

 - A posteriori languages - a posteriori languages use elements from existing languages and build its linguistic core on established vocabulary, grammar rules and sentence structure.
 The most prominent example would be Esperanto.

 - A priori languages - a priori languages are languages with an original structure and features.
 If they take vocabulary, pronunciation or grammar inspiration from existing languages - it is in a smaller amount.
 Many artistic or fictional languages were created a priori - with their own grammar, vocabulary and writing script.
 Notably: Klingon, Dothraki, Valyrian, and the myriad of languages created by J.R.R.
 Tolkien.

 Constructed languages have been quite a controversial topic.
 The popularity of shows such as Game of Thrones certainly influenced the adoption of phrases (Valar dohaeris) and names (over 500 baby girls have been named Khaleesi in USA in 2018).

 In addition, there is a question if conlangs fall under protection of intellectual property.
 This creates the legal controversy:

 Can an individual or a legal entity have